heiheidodo/CmpE283-Project2/README.md

 # Nodejs Express Mongoose Demo

 This is a demo node.js application illustrating various features used in everyday web development, with a fine touch of best practices.
-The demo app is a blog application where users (signing up using facebook, twitter, github and simple registrations) can create an article, delete an article and add comments on the article.
+The demo app is a blog application where users (signing up using facebook, twitter, github and simple registrations) can create an database, delete an database and add comments on the database.

 ## Boilerplate